JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 How to use:

-1. Check or install following libraries
+1. Check or install following libraries:
-requirements:

 + requests (pip install requests)
 + json (pip install json)
 + BeautifulSoup (pip install beautifulsoup4)